trendscenter/coinstac-regression-csv/README.md

 Coinstac Code for Decentralized Regression (Normal Equation) for generic CSV files.
 Input for each site contains two CSV files, the features and the labels (specified as X_file.csv and Y_file.csv).

-Here UCI Boston housing dataset is used which can be found in the following link:\
+Here UCI Boston housing dataset is used (divided between 4 sites), which can be found in the following link:\
 https://archive.ics.uci.edu/ml/machine-learning-databases/housing/

 Tools: Python 3.6.5, coinstac-simulator 4.2.0